-For example, in a 4-channel audio configuration, if a Side speaker is plugged into the default Center/Sub-woofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Side speaker out.
+For example, in a 4-channel audio configuration, if a Side speaker 1/Rear speaker 2 is plugged into the default Center/Subwoofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Side speaker 1/Rear speaker 2 out.

-- To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
+- To install a microphone, connect your microphone to the Mic in jack and manually configure the iack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
 If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on the next page.